saiforceone/create-storm-stack/README.md

 ## Things to keep in mind

-- This is an early version of the CLI and things won't be exciting yet
+- This is an early version of the CLI and things may change in future versions
 - Some things might not work properly with later versions or Python
+- When running on windows, it is better to use `Powershell` or `Gitbash` when running `storm-dev` via `npm`

 ## Creating your first S.T.🌀.R.M Stack project